 Martha’s Village serves an additional 300 to 500 local neighbors a day with access to a hot meal, our medical clinic, and emergency food packages from our pantry.

-Martha’s Village is a professional service center where residents must commit to follow a structured program of classes, chores and house rules.
+Martha’s Village is a professional service center where residents must commit to following a structured program of classes, chores, and house rules.
 They must search for and obtain employment, and find reliable transportation and housing to continue to receive the services we provide and reach their goal of becoming self-sufficient.

 Yes.
 Sadly, there has been an increase of 30-40 percent, especially for Emergency Assistance to non-residents (e.g. canned and dry goods, payment of utilities, clothing, etc.).

-The Administration of Martha’s Village consists of a local Board of Directors; a President & CEO; Executive Vice President, a Director of Operations; and a Director of Finance, and a Chief Administrative Officer.
+The Administration of Martha’s Village consists of a local Board of Directors; a President & CEO; an Executive Vice President, a Sr. Director of Programs; a Sr. Director of Finance, and a Chief Administrative Officer.
 Dedicated managers and coordinators oversee each of our programs.